epfl-lara/stainless/isabelle.rst

 Mapping Leon entities to Isabelle entities
 ******************************************

-Isabelle -- or it's standard logic *HOL*, to be precise -- ships with a rather large existing library.
+Isabelle -- or its standard logic *HOL*, to be precise -- ships with a rather large existing library.
 By default, the Isabelle backend would just translate all Leon definitions into equivalent Isabelle definitions, which means that existing proofs about them are not applicable.
 For example, Isabelle/HOL already